doonfrs/claim-back-space-from-thin-provisioned-esxi-7-vmware/README.md

 cd /vmfs/volumes/[YOUR STORAGE NAME]/[YOUR VM MACHINE NAME]

 vmkfstools -K your-vmdk-file.vmdk
+# until you see Hole Punching: 100% done.

-# Because the new space will not always appears, this will be better than restarting the whole server
+# Because the new space will not always appears, the following commands will be better than restarting the whole server
 /etc/init.d/hostd restart
 /etc/init.d/vpxa restart
 ```